lbybee/research_project_template/{{ cookiecutter.repo_name }}/README.md

         │
         ├── estimation          <- Scripts to estimate models │
-        └── visualization       <- Scripts to create visualizations
+        ├── summary             <- Scripts to create visualizations │
+        └── undecided           <- Misc. scripts which may end up categorized later

 --------